FAQs Updated March 31, 2011

 Is it safe to drink the tap water?

 Yes, in the condo.
 But never anywhere else.
-Even locals don't unless they are very poor.
+Even locals don't it unless they are very poor.
 Everyone drinks bottled water.
 That's what you'll get in restaurants when you ask for agua (water).
 It's also what the ice is made from.
 However, there are no guarantees of any of this if you decide to try a place out of the tourist areas.
 If you do, it's best to get bottled water, a soft drink or beer and drink out of the bottle.
+No ice.

 The tap water in our building goes through an extensive filtering process and is also exposed to UV light which is supposed to kill everything.
-We brush our teeth with it, some people (including the builder) drink it.
+We brush our teeth with it, some people drink it.
 We prefer to err on the safe side, so we've installed a reverse osmosis system (R.O.) in the kitchen for drinking.
 There's a spigot on the sink.

 Do most people speak English?